Souvic/Souvic.github.io/index.md

 ## About Me
 I am a PhD Student in the Department of [Computer Science and Engineering](http://cse.iitkgp.ac.in) at [IIT Kharagpur](http://www.iitkgp.ac.in/),India.
 I work under the supervision of [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ernet.in/~niloy/).
-My research interests are in Statistical Machine Learning,Complex Networks and their application to Social and Economic Networks.
+My research are is Machine Learning and my research interests fall in Bias & Fairness aspects of Machine Learning.

 I am currently a part of [Complex Networks Research Group](http://www.cnergres.iitkgp.ac.in/) at [IIT Kharagpur](http://www.iitkgp.ac.in/).